SarahBour/CRM/README.md

 ## Limitations
 ⚠️ This project is a work in progress and may have incomplete features due to being part of a group project.
 Some functionalities may not be fully integrated.
 ## Contributions
 Feel free to fork the repository and contribute improvements!
 If you find any bugs or want to discuss ideas, please open an issue.

+🌟If you like this project don't forget to star ⭐ the repository!